 The charge-out rates for centers should be computed annually.
 In a simple situation, the rate computation is a two-step process.
 First, develop an annual expense budget which could include salaries, materials, supplies, depreciation and other expenses necessary to operate the center for the next year.
 Second, divide the expenses by the amount of usage (units) expected for each center.
 Rates for internal and Federal customers should be set so that the revenue does not exceed the cost of providing the good or service.
 The University is subject to periodic audit by the Federal government to assure they receive the lowest price offered by the center.

 Unallowable costs cannot be included in rates.
 Expenses such as bad debts, entertainment costs, fines, and contributions are considered unallowable.
-A more complete list of unallowable expenses can be found in OMB Circular A-21, section J. Also, as mentioned in the “Plant Fund Reserve” section above, the acquisition cost of capital equipment is considered unallowable.
+A more complete list of unallowable expenses can be found in OMB Uniform Guidance.
+Also, as mentioned in the “Plant Fund Reserve” section above, the acquisition cost of capital equipment is considered unallowable.
 Instead, only the applicable depreciation expense should be included in the rate calculation.

 Separate billing rates must be developed for distinctive types of goods/services when the sales volume is significant and the cost of providing the good/service is substantially different from other goods/services.
 This assures that one group of users is not overcharged to offset lower prices of others.